 Virginia Veterans Speak Out for Repeal

-December 6, 2010 by Carolyn Simon, Associate Director of Digital Media
+December 6, 2010 by Carolyn Simon, Deputy Director of Digital Media

 The following is from HRC Field Organizer Sarah Showalter:

 On Wednesday, Virginia veterans called on Senators Webb and Warner to vote in favor of “Don’t Ask, Don’t Tell” repeal at a community forum at the Five Points Community Farm Market in Norfolk.
 The forum followed the release of the Pentagon’s study, which shows that the majority of our military service members have no problem with gays and lesbians serving openly.

 Veteran Gary Crouse shared his story of having to hide his identity during his time in the Navy.
 “As a free society, asking someone to hide who they are is ridiculous.”
 He said that repeal of the law will make the military stronger, by allowing LGB service members to concentrate on their jobs without worrying about being fired.
 Fellow United States Navy veteran, David Crandall, spoke about his experience as a part of the human resources team that added 50 women to his crew.
 “The military has historically led the country on integration of minorities of race and gender.
 This is no different.
 It needs to be done now.”